The tropical $n$-gonal construction: Rational polyhedral spaces and tropical homology

 A harmonic morphism of tropical curves is uniquely specified by giving a harmonic morphism of graphs together with an edge length function on the target.
 This observation allows us to directly lift the tropical $n$-gonal construction and the tropical Recillas construction from graphs to tropical curves:

 \begin{definition} Let $\tilde \Gamma \to \Gamma \to K$ be a double cover of an $n$-gonal tropical curve.
-The \emph{$n$-gonal construction} is the degree $2^n$ harmonic morphism of tropical curves $\tilde \Pi \to K$ that arises by running Construction \ref{def:ngonal} on the underlying tower of graphs, and then endowing $\tPi$ with the edge-length function induced by $K$.
-Similarly, the tropical Recillas associates to a generic tetragonal curve $\Pi\to K$ a tower $\tGa\to\Ga\to K$ consisting of a free double cover of a trigonal curve.
+The \emph{$n$-gonal construction} is the degree $2^n$ harmonic morphism of tropical curves $\tilde \Pi \to K$ that arises by running the construction of Section~\ref{sec:n_gonal_harmonic} on the underlying tower of graphs, and then endowing $\tPi$ with the edge-length function induced by $K$.
+Similarly, the tropical Recillas construction associates to a generic tetragonal curve $\Pi\to K$ a tower $\tGa\to\Ga\to K$ consisting of a free double cover of a trigonal curve.

 \end{definition}